loganswartz/notifeed/README.md

 # Available Notification Channels
 - [X] Slack
 - [X] Discord
+- [ ] Email

 Currently, Slack and Discord are supported.
-Other connectors can be added by implementing a subclass of the `NotificationChannel` class, specifically the `notify` method. `notify` is called with one argument, `post` (which is of type `notifeed.Post`), when a new post is found on a feed.
+Other connectors can be added by implementing a subclass of the `NotificationChannelAsync` class, specifically the `notify` method. `notify` is called with one argument, `post` (which is of type `notifeed.Post`), when a new post is found on a feed.
 Notifeed will automatically import any NotificationChannel subclasses found in modules within the `notifications` folder of this repo, and the `notifications/plugins` path specifically is gitignore'd to allow symlinking your own modules into an